SpaceBeeGaming/OC-DNS/README.md

-# OC-Script-Collection
+# OC-DNS
-Collection of scripts for OpenComputers Minecraft mod.
+Sort of "DNS" Server.